3thousand30/simple_twitter_ai_agent/Readme.md

 An intelligent Twitter posting bot that generates and publishes 30 tweets per day across 4 content themes using AI.
 The agent analyzes sample tweets to learn brand voice and maintains thematic variety while avoiding repetitive content.

+## Important Note

+This tool is designed to operate within X API's free tier limits and will always stay within these constraints.
+We will continue to add features that are possible within the free tier's generous allowances, but won't implement functionality that requires paid API access.

 ## 🚀 Capabilities

 - **AI-Powered Content Generation**: Uses LLM providers to create authentic, varied tweets